A Guide to Photographing the Pacific Coast Highway

 Image courtesy of Hotel Arcata

 The following morning, the town of Arcata presented itself to us as a sleepy, foggy affair straight out of a Stephen King novel.
-There was definitely a magic to it, but it was doubtless an unsettling kind of magic.
+There was definitely a magic to it, but it was doubtless an unsettling image.

 I wouldn’t talk a place down after seeing it for just a few hours, but I will say we were happy to get back on the road that morning.
 It could also have had something to do with us listening to an Agatha Christie novel on our drive the night before. 😅